microsoftgraph/group-membership-management/Service/GroupMembershipManagement/Hosts/WebApi/Documentation/WebApiSetup.md

 ## Grant Permissions

-This step needs to be completed after all the resources have beend deployed to your Azure tenant.
+This step needs to be completed after all the resources have been deployed to your Azure tenant.

 See [Post-Deployment tasks](../../../../../README.md#post-deployment-tasks)